TheCustomFHD/download-some-skill/README.md

 # Warranty?
 None.
 I do not offer any debugging, help of setup or mental issues due to loosing your friends.
-I also do not take any responsibilities of using this tool, or anything that happens as a chain reaction due to this.
+I also do not take any responsibilities about you using this tool, or anything that happens as a chain reaction due to this.
 Use at your own risk!